 The data is collected from a variety of sensor packs (mainly IoT) and analysed on Energis.Cloud in order to:

 - Optimise air quality of the working environment by ensuring constant temperature and humidity conditions within defined thresholds.
-Alerts are generated in case thresholds are about to be traspast.
+Alerts are generated in case thresholds are about to be trespassed.

 - Measure savings achieved by recovering energy from fumaroles.

-We asked Valentin Maerevoet, energy and facility manager at TEM, about the advantages of using the Enless hardware combined with the Energis.Cloud Platform:
+We asked Valentin Maerevoet, energy and facility manager at TEM, about the advantages of using the Enless hardware combined with the Energis.Cloud Software:

 “Most campaigns in offices are the result of complaints of discomfort from workers.
 We install Enless probes and then analyse the data on the Energis.Cloud platform to have a clear understanding of the situation.